brendanhuddleston18/reading-notes/code201reading-notes/class01notes.md

 2. You can add JavaScript to your webpage 2 ways: Internally with the `<script>code you want to utilize with JavaScrpt</script>` inside of your actual HTML Doc. or Externally by creating a script sheet(usually named script.js) and still utilizing the `<script>` tag except this time with an attribute sourcing your new script sheet. `<script src='script.js'></script>`

 ## Things I want to know more about?

+- How do you implement APIs?
+Where do you find them?

+- Two things that require JS question confused me